-China's Vice Premier Calls For 'Calm' In U.S. Talks; Hawks Want A War Of Attrition
+China's Leaders Are Divided Over Trade War With U.S.

 Since then, trade relations have only worsened.
 Last week, China announced new, matching tariffs on $75 billion of U.S. goods and said it would resume duties on U.S.-made automobiles and car components.
 The U.S. immediately countered by raising the rates of existing tariffs on more than $400 billion of Chinese goods.

 "Once the two presidents reached an agreement in Osaka, conditions should remain at the status quo so both sides can start negotiations for a good solution," says He Weiwen, a former commercial attaché at Chinese consulates and a trade expert.
-He wonders now if the Trump administration is negotiating in earnest or simply buying time.
+He wonders now whether the Trump administration is negotiating in earnest or simply buying time.
 "It seems that the U.S. side is closing a door on talks," he says.
 "That's very dangerous."

 Frustration among China's leadership is running high, even at the Foreign Ministry, which has been the most vocal in publicly calling for a U.S. trade deal.

 "There is no bottom line.
-And any time you set up a bottom line, it all can be very easily be broken," says Ruan Zongze, vice president at the China Institute of International Studies, a think tank run by the Foreign Ministry.
+And anytime you set up a bottom line, it all can very easily be broken," says Ruan Zongze, vice president at the China Institute of International Studies, a think tank run by the Foreign Ministry.

 Continued U.S. escalation has cast doubts in China about whether the U.S. would even honor the terms of a trade deal, according to Ruan.
-"Many in China will say, 'if we make a deal, could this deal really work, or work for how long?'
+"Many in China will say, 'If we make a deal, could this deal really work, or work for how long?'
 Trust is disappearing," he says.

 A cohort of hawks, many from China's powerful military-industrial complex, is rising to the fore on the issue.
 They argue a trade deal is unnecessary, in stark contrast to China's diplomatic and commercial ministries that publicly welcome an agreement.